 Corporate volunteerism is an aspect of corporate social responsibility (CSR) that encourages employees to volunteer their time and skills to nonprofits and other charitable causes.

 Companies typically use corporate volunteering software to connect employees with opportunities that match their interests, track participation, and monitor metrics to improve their programs over time.
+Meanwhile, nonprofit causes can utilize platforms like Double the Donation Volunteering to gather employment data from supporters, connecting them with corporate volunteer programs offered by their employers.

 Why is corporate volunteerism important?